dustinspecker/generator-ng-poly/README.md

 * * *

 ### App
 Asks for application name and language preferences to scaffold out an application with a home module.
 It will also ask if tests should be placed in the `app/` or `tests/` directory.
-Then installs npm and Bower dependencies.
+It'll ask for some additional Bower dependencies and then install npm and Bower dependencies.

 Example:
 ```